DeetonRushy/DeeL/README.md

 ]
 ```

-### Nearly completed features
+### Dictionarys
-Dictionarys.
 Json set the standard, so they have to be included.
 ```
 'name-to-person' = {
     'deeton': {